Timeline of the Gaza War (2008–2009): 2 January 2009

 Hamas called for a "Day of Wrath" against Israel, bringing thousands of protesters out onto the streets of Gaza and the West Bank.
 Israeli air strikes on Friday targeted the homes of 20 Hamas officials, including that of Imad Akel in Nuseirat and Mohammed Madhoun.
 One of the strikes in Khan Yunis killed five civilians.
 Israel began to bomb the ground near its boundary in an attempt to clear it of landmines, increasing speculation that a ground offensive was imminent.
 Israel briefly opened the Erez crossing to allow about 440 residents with foreign passports to leave the Gaza Strip.
 Foreign journalists continued to be barred entry to Gaza; those who had lined up at the Erez crossing intending to enter after a court decision supported their right to do so when the crossing is open, were turned back by Israeli authorities.
 At around 10:45, in a repeat attack south-west of Deir al-Balah, an International Red Cross and Red Crescent Movement ambulance, which had arrived to transport survivors following an initial attack, was destroyed by a second Israeli attack.
 The two crew members in the ambulance were injured and hospitalised.

 Throughout the day, thirty rockets were fired at Israel; three people were lightly injured, and several buildings sustained heavy damage.
-In Jerusalem, men under the age of 50, or those who didn't hold Israeli ID were unable to access prayers in the Al-Aqsa Mosque.
+In Jerusalem, men under the age of 50, or those who didn't hold Israeli ID were unable to access prayers in Al-Aqsa.